 There are lots of good video games.
 There are fewer great retro video games.
 But only a select handful of retro video games qualify to hold the titles ‘Pioneer’, ‘Groundbreaking’ or ‘Legendary’.

-The first version of game came out in 1991 for arcades, and the world has never been the same since.
+The first version of the game came out in 1991 for arcades, and the world has never been the same since.
 A year after the colossal success of World Warrior, Nintendo jumped on the bandwagon and brought Ryu and gang to the SNES.
 It’s fair to say that Capcom as it stands today was built on the foundation that Street Fighter II provided.
 While the franchise has had a few misses since then, the original is still a fantastic game and will continue to be so for the foreseeable future.

 It’s nearly impossible to have been around gaming and not know about the Street Fighter series.
-If you are one of the select few who haven’t been introduced to its awesomeness, Street Fighter II is a 1 v 1 fighting game, a genre that the franchise singlehandedly championed through the early days of gaming.
+If you are one of the select few who haven’t been introduced to its awesomeness, Street Fighter II is a 1 v 1 fighting game, a genre that the franchise single-handedly championed through the early days of gaming.

-Street Fighter II can be credited for most of the gameplay elements that fighting games employ today – the use of several distinct characters, flimsy storylines explaining each characters motivations and a deep, competitive combat system.
+Street Fighter II can be credited for most of the gameplay elements that fighting games employ today – the use of several distinct characters, flimsy storylines explaining each character's motivations and a deep, competitive combat system.
 The arcade version of the game was so popular that a whole host of games like Primal Rage and Mortal Kombat followed in its footsteps.

-The SNES port of Street Fighter II came with a lot of hype, with Nintendo claiming that it would be a near-perfect replica of the arcade experience.
+It came with a lot of hype, with Nintendo claiming that it would be a near-perfect replica of the arcade experience.
 And for the most part, they are right.
 The basic gameplay elements, combat and physics are ported intact, making this a sheer joy to play.
 While it may seem like the same game, there are a few changes in the Super Nintendo version.

-World Warrior features slick character animations, colorful stages and several powerful characters and moves you can sink your teeth into.
+Slick character animations, colorful stages and several powerful characters and moves you can sink your teeth into.
 The roster features a total of 8 characters, each with their signature fighting style and abilities.
 There are also 4 different boss/mini-boss characters you have to overcome.
 In addition, there are a dozen playable locations to choose from.

 Through trial and error, you’ll slowly realize the strengths and weaknesses of each character.
 Some characters fight better at range (Dhalsim, Ken), some like to get up close and personal (Chun Li) and others are competent at both ranges (Ryu, Sagat).
-Ryu and Ken are the most accessible characters for new gamers, but as you get good at the mechanics you can find the fighter that best suits your playstyle.
+Ryu and Ken are the most accessible characters for new gamers, but as you get good at the mechanics, you can find the fighter that best suits your playstyle.

 In later years, several different versions of Street Fighter II hit the shelves, changing different things to make it more competitive and faster.
 Even so, the original holds up as arguably the finest 2D fighting game, and one of the best games of all time overall.
 Pound-for-pound, you can still pit it against games like Soul Calibur and Tekken and come away with the superior fighting experience.